 The methods mentioned in this article have served me well over the years as I put it to practice.
 They have proven to be one of the most powerful time management tips I’ve learned.

 Do you have other time management methods or ideas to share?
-If yes, feel free to share them in the comments below.
+Feel free to share them in the comments below.
 Thanks for reading!